ZakAroui/InTouch/README.md

 ![share](Screenshot_shareTouch.png)

+# Try InTouch

+You can try InTouch in two different ways.
+One, by downloading the source code, and then build the app using Android Studio (which is the IDE used to develop InTouch).
+Two, by downloading the apk file included in this repo under the name of __InTouch_debug.apk__ (this is a debug apk) and then install it in your phone.

 # Needed Permissions

 As InTouch focuses on user contacts, it needs permission to access user contacts stored locally in the phone.